gabrielchua/15.095_2018/README.md

 # Machine Learning & Optimization

-1. Robust Regressions - an Mixed Integer Optimizaton (MIO) formulation of regression with a L1/L2 regularization term to achieve robustness
+1. Robust Regressions - an Mixed Integer Optimizaton (MIO) formulation of regression with a L1/L2 regularization term to achieve robustness (Julia)

-2. Holistic Regressions - an MIO formulation to select the best linear model with sparsity, robustness and low pair-wise multi-colinearity
+2. Holistic Regressions - an MIO formulation to select the best linear model with sparsity, robustness and low pair-wise multi-colinearity (Julia)

-3. Convex Regressions - an MIO formulation solved using cutting plane
+3. Convex Regressions - an MIO formulation solved using cutting plane (Julia)

-4. Prescriptive Analytics - integrating the predictive outputs of a random forest model into an optimization model to solve the multi-item Newsvendor Problem
+4. Prescriptive Analytics - integrating the predictive outputs of a random forest model into an optimization model to solve the multi-item Newsvendor Problem (R/Julia)